-Spurrier

-page 14

-Coors signs 5-year deal as NFL's sponsor

-Associated Press

-NEW YORK

-Coors has become the NFL's official beer sponsor in a five-year deal that includes the right to use the league's various logos.
+Associated Press 0000000000000000 Coors has become the NFL's official beer sponsor in a five-year deal that includes the right to use the league's various logos.
 Brian McCarthy, the NFL's director of corporate communications, confirmed the deal Tuesday, but would not release terms.
 Sports Business Daily reported the contract is for \$300 million.
 Coors obtained rights to use the logos of the NFL, the Super Bowl and Pro Bowl in advertising and promotions.
 Coors can also do promotions or advertising with team logos, but it must use all 32 logos at the same time.
 The Coors contract does not prevent each team from cutting its own deals with other beer companies or with Coors.
 In the past, Anheuser-Busch and Miller Brewing shared the category.
 The NFL will receive the rights fees from Coors, and all 32 teams will share the money.
 The various NFL franchises also retain money from local team deals.

-NCAA Men's Basketball

-Mouton finds inspiration in tragedy

-Maryland senior leads team after almost quitting

-Associated Press

-COLLEGE PARK, Md.
-A second straight trip to the Final Four and a showdown against the top team in the nation isn't enough to faze Byron Mouton.

-Maryland's senior forward nearly didn't make it this far.
-Mouton considered quitting the

-team in December after his brother, Kevin, was shot to death in Houston.
+New Store Hours Monday - Saturday 8:30am - 9:00pm Sunday - 10:00am - 7:00pm register to wing Drawing to be held at 9:00am Friday March 29 Easter Weekend Hours Good Friday, March 29 8:30am - 12:00noon Saturday, March 30 8:30am - 7:00pm Easter Sunday, Closed NCAA MEN'S BASKETBALL Mouton finds inspiration in tragedy ◆ Maryland senior leads team after almost quitting Associated Press COLLEGE PARK, Md.
+A second straight trip to the Final Four and a showdown against the top team in the nation isn't enough to faze Byron Maryland's senior forward nearly didn't make it this far.
+Mouton considered quitting the team December after brother, Kevin, was shot to death in Houston.
 Mouton learned of his brother's death during a game against Connecticut.

-"I wanted to be with my mom and stop whatever I was doing," Mouton said Tuesday.
+"I wanted to be with my mom and stop whatever I was doing,' Mouton said Tuesday.
 "But she made me realize that the most important thing is to keep doing what I've been doing.
-She said

-one thing my brother always wanted me to do was to keep playing ball and get an education."

-Mouton's physical play and defense have been key components in Maryland's success this

-season.
-He hopes to play a pivotal part Saturday when the Terps attempt to slow a speedy Kansas team in a national semifinal in well since Atlanta.
-Mouton has

-used December's tragedy as motivation late in the season and in the NCAA tournament.

-"I preached to my

-team this year that

-it would be a big

-disappointment if

-we didn't make the

-Final Four.
-It would

-be great if we would

-get to the national

-championship

-because of all I went

-through."

-Byron Moulton

-senior forward

-"Ever since that day, I don't want to take anything for granted," he said.
-"Every time I step on that court, I want to give it my best effort."

-While the death of his brother has been the biggest challenge Mouton has faced in his two seasons at Maryland, it hasn't been the only one.

-Mouton transferred from Tulane without knowing much about the success of Mary-land's

-program.
+She said one thing my brother always wanted me to do was to keep playing ball and get an educa- Mouton's physical play and defense have been key components in Maryland's success this "I preached to my team this year that it would be a big disappointment if we didn't make the Final Four.
+It would be great if we would get to the national championship because of all I went through."
+Byron Moulton senior forward He hopes to play a pivotal part Saturday when the Terps attempt to slow a speedy Kansas team in a national semifinal Atlanta has Mouton used December's tragedy as motivation late in the season and in the NCAA tourna- "Ever since that day, I don't want to take anything for granted," he said.
+"Every time I step ed," on that court, I want to give it my best effort.'
+While the death of his brother has been the biggest challenge Mouton has faced in his two seasons at Maryland, hasn't been the only one.
+Mouton transferred from Tulane without knowing much about the success of Mary-land's program.
 "Coming in my first year, I wanted to be in a different environment," he said.
 "I just wanted to help the team and win the national championship."

-Mouton averaged 9.6 points in his first season with the Terps
+Mouton averaged 9.6 points in his first season with the Terps and 11.3 points this year.
+"He's definitely played well since that happened.